 Response of aquifers to periodic forcing

-Townley (1985) presented a simple theory for one-dimensional situations, and referred to the use of AQUIFEM-P, which was developed at that time.
+Townley (1985) presented a simple theory for one-dimensional situations, and referred to the use of AQUIFEM-P, which was developed in parallel in 1985.

-Townley (1993) prepared documentation for AQUIFEM-P. While the documentation was prepared at CSIRO, the model does not belong to CSIRO and any requests for information should be directed to the author.
+Townley (1993) prepared documentation for AQUIFEM-P. While the documentation was prepared at CSIRO, the model does not belong to CSIRO and any requests for information should be directed to me.

-The most recent advances have been made by Dr Anthony (Tony) Smith, who now works with CSIRO Land and Water in Perth.
-Tony's PhD research focused on computation and visualisation of dynamic groundwater flow patterns beneath shallow lakes and wetlands, in response to periodic forcing.
+Tony Smith's PhD research combined our interests in surface water - groundwater interaction and periodic flows.
+His research focused on computation (using AQUIFEM-P) and visualisation of dynamic groundwater flow patterns beneath shallow lakes and wetlands, in response to periodic forcing.
 By "periodic", we mean a combination of steady (or average) climatic conditions, and harmonic (or sinusoidal) fluctuations in climate with a particular amplitude and phase.
 In general, our focus has been on annual or seasonal fluctuations, though the same techniques apply to tidal or diurnal fluctuations.
 Dynamic animations of streaklines have been prepared by Tony and made available via a standard web browser.
-One paper has been finished on the influence of regional setting on steady lake-aquifer interaction (Smith and Townley, 2002).
+One paper was published on the influence of regional setting on steady lake-aquifer interaction (Smith and Townley, 2002).
 Another describes the methods by which periodic fluctations can be visualised (Smith et al.,2005).
+After 14 years with CSIRO Land and Water in Perth, Tony now works in industry.

 Home